Desmond Hoyte: 1992 General Election

 Hoyte announced significant electoral reforms in 1990 prior to the 1992 election, influenced by former US President Jimmy Carter.
 These reforms included a ban on the military providing electoral services with the exception of for security purposes, counting being done at the place of voting, the establishment of an independent electoral commission and changes to ballots and ballot boxes.
 According to Hamilton Green, Jimmy Carter personally announced that overseas voting would no longer be allowed to the Guyanese public; overseas voting was used to manipulate the 1968 Guyanese general election.

 Following Hoyte's electoral reforms, the 1992 Guyanese general elections were the first free and fair elections since 1964.
-In the lead-up to the 1992 General Election, Hoyte believed that his party could win a free and fair election.
-On election day, it became clear that his electoral victory was unlikely, and PNC party supporters took to the streets to attack the headquarters of the electoral commission to try to halt the vote count.
+In the lead-up to the election, Hoyte believed that the PNC could win a free and fair election.
+Initial returns showed an unmistakable trend in favour of the opposition PPP.
+When it became apparent that the PPP was on its way to victory, PNC party supporters took to the streets to attack the headquarters of the electoral commission to try to halt the vote count.
 Hoyte announced that he would resign if this action continued, thus ending the demonstration.

-The October 1992 election was won by the People's Progressive Party, led by Cheddi Jagan; Hoyte conceded defeat.
+After two days of counting, Hoyte conceded defeat to the PPP and its leader, Cheddi Jagan.

 Post-Presidency

 Hoyte remained leader of the PNC until his death, and also Minority Leader and Leader of the Opposition.

 In 1994, the PNC split, with a new party being founded by Hamilton Green after he was expelled from the PNC for a public disagreement with Hoyte over electoral reforms and party discipline.
 According to Green, the disagreement rose from a party meeting at East Ruimveldt Secondary School, where Green opposed Hoyte's electoral policy on opposing overseas voting.
 Hoyte then appointed a panel to review the event, which resulted in Green's expulsion.
 Green's party, Good and Green Georgetown, won the Georgetown municipal elections, beating both the PNC and PPP.

 Hoyte was the PNC candidate in the presidential elections of 1996 and 2001.
 He received second place both times (40.6% in 1996 and 41.7% in 2001).

 In opposition, Hoyte obstructed several initiatives proposed by the ruling party, including constitutional changes and the establishment of a commission on race relations.
 He also conducted a campaign to overturn the results of the 1997 elections.
 He regularly protested the exclusion of Afro-Guyanese from government posts.
 After the 2001 elections, Hoyte's PNC refused to take seats in parliament.
 Bharrat Jagdeo, the elected President, held reconciliation talks with Hoyte in 2001, but they were unsuccessful.

 He died of heart failure in Georgetown, Guyana on 22 December 2002, aged 73.
 His tomb is at the Botanical Gardens.
+After his death a television station had its name amended as a posthumous homage.